Introduction

 self.alpha += self.eta * grad

-The data used as an example is the iris dataset.
-The iris dataset consists of petal and sepal lengths for three varieties: Versicolour, Virginica, and Setosa.
+We will use the iris dataset as an example.
+The iris dataset consists of the petal and sepal lengths of three varieties: Versicolour, Virginica, and Setosa.

-Let’s read the iris dataset using the scikit-learn library.
+Let’s load the iris dataset using the scikit-learn library.

 import pandas as pd